-Nippon Music Foundation organizes concerts to provide opportunities for as many people as possible to enjoy the superb sound of the stringed instruments played by the recipients.
+Nippon Music Foundation organizes numerous concerts worldwide to provide opportunities for as many people as possible to enjoy the superb sound of these stringed instruments, played by our loan recipients.

 Through close communications with global music institutions and conservatories, Nippon Music Foundation aims to further develop international networks of music.
 The Foundation hopes to utilize such networks to support the making of new stringed instruments, to promote technical exchanges for the repair and conservation of stringed instruments, to hold symposia, and to support international music events and competitions.

 Nippon Music Foundation conducts basic surveys and studies to foster public interest in music.
 The Foundation collects materials related to music including books, printed matter and recordings for the future establishment of a music information library.